quantifiedcode/python-anti-patterns/docs/correctness/no_exception_type_specified.rst

 Description
 ===========

-You handled an exception without specifying and exception type in your except-clause.
+You handled an exception without specifying an exception type in your except-clause.
 This error is not critical, but might hide actual programming errors.
 Hence, this is not considered `pythonic`.

 Examples
 ==========